iggym/DatabaseMonitoringWindowsService/README.md

 Database Monitoring Windows Service

 This project is a monitoring service which can monitor a SQL Server table for new records.
-As soon as a new record is found service logs the new record to a file called C:\alerts.txt.
+As soon as a new record is found the service logs the new record to a file called C:\alerts.txt.

 ---
 Implemented as a Windows Service which checks the database for new records every x number of seconds.(x can be specified in the config file.)